TheRealBarenziah/tfaker.js/README.md

 var tfaker = require("./tfaker");   // with git clone (absolute path to tfaker/index.js)
 ```
 ## EZ Tweaks :
-Each file in `./content` is named after the method calling it, and is basically an array of content.
-You can customize any of those methods by simply dropping your stuff into the array (still have to respect the format).
+Each file in `./content` is named after the method calling it and is basically an array of content.
+You can customize any of those methods simply by dropping your stuff into the array (as long as you respect the format).

 # Methods :
 ### Targaryens :